evansbenj/SulaRAD/2_Specific_commands_peformed.md

 done
 ```

 This used `bwa` to align the single end reads, then it made sorted bam files and a bam index (bai) file.
-I used GATK to realign these bam files using two perl script called `1_Executes_GATK_commands_RealignerTarget.pl` and `2_Executes_GATK_commands_IndelRealigner.pl`.
+I intitially used GATK to realign these bam files using two perl script called `1_Executes_GATK_commands_RealignerTarget.pl` and `2_Executes_GATK_commands_IndelRealigner.pl`, see below.
+But on the new analysis, I will use Haplotype caller, which does indel realignment and genotyping at the same time, so (maybe) these two scripts are no longer necessary?

 Here is the `1_Executes_GATK_commands_RealignerTarget.pl`:
 ```perl